kms1212/foliOS/README.md

 * **Atomic Updates:** Applications and their dependencies are managed as atomic units.
 * **ABI Projection:** The OS "projects" the required ABI version into the process's view at load-time, allowing multiple versions of the same library to coexist without conflict.

+## ❓ FAQ: Architecture & Design Decisions

+### Q: Does the Unified Address Space model make the system vulnerable to malicious modules?

+**A:** **foliOS operates on a "Trusted but Fallible" security model.**
+We assume that modules are supplied by trusted vendors (cryptographically signed) but may contain bugs.
+The security architecture is designed to contain **faults** (accidental crashes, memory corruption), not to defend against a trusted developer intentionally embedding malware.

+* **Static Verification:** The loader enforces a strict allowlist.
+Binaries containing privilege-altering instructions (e.g., `WRPKRU`, `SYSCALL`) are rejected at load-time.
+* **W^X Enforcement:** Module code is immutable.
+This prevents JIT-based attacks or runtime code modification.

+### Q: Isn't the overhead of PCID/CR3 switching too high for desktop workloads (e.g., GUI, Gaming)?

+**A:** **Not significantly more than modern Monolithic kernels.**
+Since the advent of **KPTI (Kernel Page-Table Isolation)** to mitigate Meltdown, all major operating systems (Windows, Linux) already incur a CR3 switch cost when transitioning from User to Kernel mode. foliOS mitigates the impact of isolation through **Dependency-Based Sharding**:

+* **Colocation:** Highly interactive modules (e.g., `foligui`, `GPU Driver`, `Input Driver`) are grouped into a single **MPK Shard**.
+* **Cheap Transitions:** Interaction between these modules requires only an MPK key switch (`WRPKRU`, ~20 cycles), avoiding the expensive PCID/CR3 switch entirely.
+This preserves high-frequency interactivity required for desktop environments.

+### Q: How does the memory mapping work regarding User/Kernel separation?

+**A:** **foliOS employs a Dynamic Mapping Strategy.**

+* **In User Mode:** The Module and Kernel areas are strictly **unmapped** from the page tables.
+A user process cannot "see" or speculatively access module memory.
+* **In Kernel/Module Mode:** The full address space becomes visible.
+This allows modules to access user buffers directly (**Zero-Copy**) without complex mapping operations, while MPK prevents modules from accidentally corrupting each other.

+### Q: Why use MPK instead of traditional Virtual Memory (VM) isolation for drivers?

+**A:** **To solve the IPC bottleneck.**
+Traditional Microkernels suffer from performance degradation due to data copying and TLB flushing during IPC.
+By keeping drivers in a Unified Address Space protected by MPK:

+1. **Zero-Copy:** Data pointers are passed between protection domains, not data copies.
+2. **Fault Containment:** If a driver dereferences a bad pointer, it traps instantly via MPK violation, preventing it from corrupting the kernel core or other drivers.
+3. **Result:** We achieve the stability of a Microkernel with I/O throughput comparable to a monolithic kernel.

+### Q: Is foliOS susceptible to Spectre/Meltdown attacks?

+**A:** **Mitigations are architectural, not just patched-in.**

+* **Meltdown:** Fully mitigated by the strict unmapping of Kernel/Module areas while in User Mode.
+* **Spectre v2:** Mitigated via hardware **CET (Control-flow Enforcement Technology)** and **eIBRS**.
+* **Spectre v1:** Mitigated via selective **`GUARD` macros** (LFENCE) at trust boundaries.
+Since modules are trusted code, we rely on compiler-inserted barriers rather than inefficient global barriers.

+### Q: How does foliOS handle a driver crash compared to Linux?

+**A:** **It survives.**
+In a monolithic kernel (Linux), a null pointer dereference in a graphics driver often causes a Kernel Panic (BSOD).
+In foliOS:

+1. The CPU traps the MPK violation.
+2. The kernel core (Micro-Core) catches the exception.
+3. The kernel terminates only the specific **Shard** containing the faulty driver.
+4. The Shard is restarted transparently.
+The user may see a momentary screen flicker, but the system and other applications remain unaffected.

 ## 🛠 Build & Run

 ### Prerequisites